 - weight loss

 - your fingers or toes changing colour in cold conditions

-Doctors will make the diagnosis of Lupus based on the history of your illness, a physical examination and blood tests.
-You may also be referred to skin specialist or a Rheumatology specialist to help with diagnosis and decide the most effective way to manage the symptoms.
+Doctors will diagnose Lupus based on the history of your illness, a physical examination and blood tests.
+Your doctor may also refer you to a skin specialist or a Rheumatology specialist to help with diagnosis and decide the most effective way to manage the symptoms.

 Blood test results help to distinguish lupus from other conditions that may have similar symptoms.
-The following blood tests may be used by your doctor to help with diagnosis:
+Your doctor may use the following blood tests to help with diagnosis:

 - Anti-nuclear antibody (ANA) test About 95% of people with lupus are ANA positive,

 - Anti-double-stranded DNA (anti-dsDNA) antibody About 70% of people with lupus have these antibodies.

 - Antiphospholipid antibody test

 These tests may also be taken regularly to monitor the systems affected by Lupus and determine the most appropriate treatments.

 Women and their doctors are understandably cautious about being on certain drugs during pregnancy.
 This is because your treatments may need to be altered.
 Women with lupus should have a baby if they want to, but it’s best to discuss your plans with your doctors before trying for a baby.